-The Logistics Solutions segment, like the Products segment, is also characterized by frequent technological developments, introduction of new products and technologies and changes in market needs and requirements.
+Logistics and parking projects are characterized by frequent technological developments, introduction of new products and technologies and changes in market needs and requirements.
 The developments in the control and automation industry described above also affect conveying equipment and systems, concurrent with developments in the field of motion technologies and materials technologies.
 The Company is in the process of adapting the systems which it constructs and/or upgrades to the requirements of the market and to the technological changes taking place in it.
+Parking projects, for example, must have the ability to interface with electric vehicles, and in the future with autonomous cars, as well as application-based remote control capabilities.
+The Company works on the development, design and construction and/or upgrading of parking facilities, according to the requirements and technological changes in the different disciplines.
+Building a robotic parking facility involves various disciplines, including mechanical and engineering design, construction (including foundations, shell and other building components), planning, production, supply and installation of mechanical and/or robotic conveyance systems, development and installation of electricity and control systems, development and installation of software systems and coordination between all those participating in the construction of the facility.